Safe sleep for babies and toddlers

 - Young children should start with a flattish and fairly firm pillow.
 Older children usually choose the type and size they prefer.
 The type of filling does not matter unless there is an allergy problem.

-The main concerns with portable cots is that they could be dangerous if they collapse.
+The main concerns with portable cots is that they could be dangerous if they collapse and that mattresses may not be safe.
 The collapsed side could trap a child, or the child's head may get caught between the mattress and the sides of the cot (these may be stretchable).

 There is more information about portable cots in the topic 'Cots'.